Great Pyrenees Frequently Asked Questions

 This question is hard to answer, because I think it depends on the person or family's definition of a "pet".
 Great Pyrenees will love you, your children, and do anything to protect you.
 However, its nothing like a Labrador, a Golden retriever, or any type of dog like that.
 They will likely not fetch and if they do they may get bored before even getting to the stick or ball you threw.
 They have a higher purpose in life than being your best buddy, they are bred and born to guard and that’s what they will do.
 They will not always welcome strangers warmly, but should not be over aggressive either.
 They definately are gentle giants!.

 They are such different kind of dog and its hard to explain until you own one they are so loyal and loving, but they are not for everyone.
-You must be strong willed and in charge, because the Great Pyrenees will be stronger willed, and you must be able to provide exercise and space for the dog.
+You must be strong willed and in charge (but still gentle enough to not hurt thier feelings), because the Great Pyrenees will be stronger willed.

 How much do they eat and what should I feed them?